csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 ## Automating CrRRUX

 For now, I have dubbed the new metric CrRRUX (Chrome Relatively-Ranked User Experience).
-The only thing left to do is automate the process—inputting the data manually is untenable.
+The only thing left to do is automate the process — inputting the data manually is untenable.

 I hooked Google Sheets up to the CrUX API and I can get the relevant data for